 Enzymatic deinking uses enzymes in conjunction with flotation deinking to augment the removal of inks.
 Recycling mills might use enzymatic deinking in place of bleach deinking.

 Washing removes inks and other unwanted components (such as mineral fillers) by washing the water-soaked pulp on a wire screen.
-The pulp fibers are recovered from the screen and the filtered material is then further treated to remove the unwanted solid material.
-Washing is only effective in the removal of small particle size inks and not intended for use on highly, or even moderately, printed papers.
+The pulp fibers are recovered from the screen, and the filtered material is then further treated to remove the unwanted solid material.
+Washing is only effective in removing small particle size inks and not intended for use on high or even moderately printed papers.

-Washing is most commonly used in the production of hygiene papers because the mineral fillers found in most paper intended for recycling often lead the reduced quality of the hygiene products and must be removed.
-Washing is not effective for most papers due to the high yield loss during the process.
+Washing is most commonly used in the production of hygiene papers because the mineral fillers found in a majority of paper intended for recycling often lead to the reduced quality of the hygiene products and must be removed.
+Washing is not adequate for most papers due to the high yield loss during the process.